tmilev/calculator/examples/README.md

 ## List of handlers
 Below, we list all built-in calculator commands.
 For each handler, the first entry is the name of the command.

-The next handler item show in [] brackets is the calculator name of the handler, distinguishing between different overloaded commands bound to the same symbol.
+The next item, shown in [] brackets is the calculator name of the handler, distinguishing between different overloaded commands bound to the same symbol.
 This can be used to turn on/turn off the handler (use TurnOnRules/TurnOffRules).

 The entry in {} braces is a name of the C++ function where the handler is implemented.
 This can be used to easily search the source code of the calculator.